Mercury in the Hackensack

 This project, a sub-project of a multi-investigator project with Dartmouth College “Sources and protracted effects of early life exposure to arsenic and mercury”, funded through the NIH Superfund Program (4/2014-2019, with more funding pending) is using experimental approaches, field studies, and modeling to investigate the combined and interactive effects of environmental changes in temperature, salinity, and organic carbon concentration (OC) on the fate of MeHg in marine ecosystems.
 The collaborative nature of the project is that most of the geochemical analyses and related studies are completed at UConn while the focus of the biological analysis and bioaccumulation studies are done at Dartmouth, within Celia Chen’s research group.
 Plankton bioaccumulation studies are being completed in Nick Fisher’s lab at Stony Brook as another aspect.
 For more details on the overall project click here.

-More details and preliminary results are detailed below.
+More details and results are detailed below.
+Two papers have been published related to this work – Seelen et al. (2021) in Water Research and Buckman et al., (2021) in Environmental Research.
 The research, which builds on previous work completed under the Superfund program, is focused on examining the factors controlling MeHg production, in both the water column and sediments, and the net input from sediments to the water column, and how these influence bioaccumulation in coastal food webs, and ultimately impact human exposure to MeHg.
 Interactions between environmental factors are being evaluated by adapting various approaches to distinguish additive from non-additive effects.
 Experimentally parameterized, field validated Hg methylation and demethylation assays, bioaccumulation and exposure models are being developed to predict the impact of complex environmental alterations on MeHg fate in marine ecosystems.
 The major hypotheses of the project are: 1) MeHg production, and flux from sediments to the water column, will decrease due to the combined and interactive effects of increasing carbon loading to sediments, temperature, and salinity on MeHg production and mobility; 2) In estuarine field sites spanning a range of comparable OC, salinities, and Hg inputs, Hg methylation rates and %MeHg in sediments from southern latitudes will be higher than those from more northern latitudes; 3) Bioaccumulation of MeHg in phytoplankton will decrease due to combined and interactive effects of increasing dissolved OC, temperature and salinity on MeHg bioavailability, phytoplankton growth and metabolism; 4) The trophic transfer of MeHg from primary producers through primary to secondary consumers will increase due to combined and interactive effects of the major variables – the cumulative impact of the changes expected due to increasing OC, temperature, and salinity will decrease MeHg production but increase bioaccumulation in the food web; and 5) The cumulative impact of the changes expected due to increasing OC, temperature, and salinity will result in a decrease in human exposure to MeHg through coastal seafood consumption.

 One study (Seelen et al., 2018), looked at examining the composition of the resuspended material compared to that of the bulk surface sediment (0-4 cm).
 Sediments collected from the Delaware River from high organic (HOC) and low organic matter (LOC) locations from two sites (SB and WB) were used for sediment resuspension experiments using Gust erosion devices.
 The collected resuspended sediment was analyzed for Hg, MeHg and ancillary information including C and N stable isotopes.
 Overall, the resuspended sediment did not closely match the bulk sediment (see figure. bulk meHg indicated by dotted lines) and better reflected the composition of the resuspended particulate.
 This study further suggests that bulk sediment characteristics are not reflective of what is entering the base of the food chain in estuaries.
 Another study, completed by Sofi Jonsson, a research scientist from Sweden, and Nash Mazrui, a PhD student, in 2015 examined how complexation of Hg to different dissolved ligands and particulate fractions impacted the rate of Hg methylation.
 Results suggest that Hg bound to DOC is more bioavailable that Hg bound to other ligands, and that Hg bound to iron sulfide is the least bioavailable.
 A paper related to this work has been submitted for publication.
 Results from one experiment are shown in the figure.
 The methylation rate was higher in the LOC sediments compared to the HOC sediments in all cases.
 Furthermore, the Hg pre-equilibrated to DOC (HgII-DOM in the figure) was higher than that of an inorganic Hg solution spike (HgII(aq)) and also when the aqueous spike and DOC were added simultaneously but not pre-equilibrated (HgII(aq)+DOM in the figure).